spcurtis13/WomenFootballCMEffectiveness/README.md

-This project is an exploratory data analysis project that looks at the effectiveness of center mids during the Women's Super League 2018 -2019 season.
+This project is a fascinating exploratory analysis that delves into the effectiveness of center midfielders in the Women's Super League during the 2018-2019 season.
+The project relies on Statsbomb data, which exclusively tracks players' positions during significant events such as shots, passes, and tackles.
+While this data restriction limited the scope of the project, it ultimately proved beneficial, allowing for a closer examination of the center midfielders' offensive impact.

-This project uses Statsbomb data that only records where players are at when an event occurs (shot, pass, tackle, etc.).
-This was an interesting restriction on exploring center mids because a lot of impact happens in the lead up to events not just the events themselves.
-The project had to narrow its scope which proved beneficial in hindsight to just center-mids offensive impact.
-To determine a large part of the rating basic stats were used that statsbomb recorded over the course of games during the season like goals, errors, and key passes.
+To develop the center midfielders' ratings, the project relied on several basic statistics that Statsbomb recorded throughout the season, such as goals, errors, and key passes.
+However, to provide additional nuance, the project also developed two composite statistics, including incomplete backward passes and forward passes completed in zones 5 and 8.

-I added two composite stats that provide some nuance which was the incomplete backward passes as well as the forward passes completed in zones 5/8.
-Zones 5 and 8 on a soccer pitch can be seen in the diagram below.
+It's worth noting that zones 5 and 8 are located on the defensive side of the soccer pitch and are depicted in the accompanying diagram.
+By analyzing forward passes completed in these zones, the project gained valuable insights into which center midfielders were truly excelling in the modern pressing game.

 <img src="http://4.bp.blogspot.com/-Xe5BSJEwN30/Ug7Ojj-t-zI/AAAAAAAAA3I/oK-rO8JUgV4/s1600/zone+14+in+18+zones.png" alt="Alt text" title="Optional title">